JAlcocerT/JAlcocerT/content/blog/dev-pyspark.md

 <!--
 https://hub.docker.com/layers/bitnami/spark/3.5-debian-11/images/sha256-70d7589cb07f24c09a28863e3fce5b9f0419042da2fff6505d0822e0ccbb7cde -->

-If you have been using SQL and Pandas with Python for a while, you might want to leverage that knowledge by learning PySpark - Using Python for Big Data Analytics with distributed computing.
+If you have been using SQL and Pandas with Python for a while, you might want to leverage that knowledge by learning PySpark - Using Python for Big Data Analytics with **distributed computing**.

 ## The PySpark Project